I started feeling the benefits pretty quickly - nearly immediately.

-Cogmed is the world’s most proven digital therapeutic for improving working memory and attention.
+Cogmed is the world’s most proven digital tool for improving working memory and attention.

 The program’s ability to grow cognitive capacity has been demonstrated in several randomized controlled trials.
 The effects shown are measured using the same objective neuropsychological tests and clinical rating scales as used to diagnose e.g. ADHD.